A SEA OF PEARLS & LEAVES

 “I have a magnificent idea,” Father says.
 “We shall host a celebration for your twenty-first birthday!
 We’ll invite any and all suitors here for a week.
 Then, at the ball on the final night, you will marry the man of your choosing.”

 My stomach sinks.
 All hopes of avoiding marriage dissolve like pearls in vinegar as Father, Tia, and Oskar happily chat about my birthday plans.
 With hot cheeks and ears, I excuse myself from the table.
-I keep my eyes trained on the ornate carpets as I pass by mirrors in the hallway.
+I keep my eyes trained on the ornate carpets as I pass by the mirrors in the hallway.

 Lilura is not in her tower, nor my chambers.
 My wide, white skirts drag against the narrow walls of the servant staircase on my way to check the kitchen.
 As a hobby, LiLi often bakes delectable cakes and pastries to satisfy my sweet tooth.
 Turning the corner, I bump into Chef Conrad and fall to my back.